PART 38: COMING TOGETHER

 Lee quirked up an eyebrow.
 “Nope.
 He was reading up on the LaMilles.
 Granted, I once got a strange black box from them, but the cultist couldn’t have known that.”
 He chuckled.

-“Yeah,” he said, gesturing dismissively.
+“Yeah,” Lee said, gesturing dismissively.
 “My mom bought it from the LaMille yard sale.
 You know, that big one their family had soon after moving into the mansion?
-If you ask me, I think they mixed in some of their old, broken stuff along with Linquist’s clutter, to take advantage of us small town Canadians.”
+If you ask me, I think they mixed in some old, broken stuff they’d been keeping in storage along with Linquist’s clutter.
+Hoping to take advantage of us small town Canadians.”

 “Lee,” Tim said, feeling his heart pounding in his chest.
 “What did this black box look like?”